WHO WE ARE

 We educate and support parents.
-This is our primary objective for 2018-2019, supporting digital parenting and increasing parental engagement with online exploitation.
-We are available to lead parent sessions in the North of Scotland throughout 2018-2019.
+This is our primary objective for 2019-2020, supporting digital parenting and increasing parental engagement with online exploitation and cyber safety and security.
+We are available to lead parent sessions in the North of Scotland.
 For more details please email us.

 We help, educate and support teachers.
 The pace of change in relation to online risks for young people can be overwhelming.
 We support teachers with up to date materials and one to one assistance wherever necessary.

 CyberSafe Scotland takes your privacy seriously.
 The information you provide through our website, through surveys and through any of our apps will be held under the current data protection regulations.

 We know that your privacy is very important to you.
 We recognise the importance of protecting the privacy of information that we may collect from online visitors.